 BLACK BELT: The last choice in our poll was to become an MMA fighter.

 Kayla Harrison: I never say never, but the way the weight classes are right now in the women’s divisions — from what Ronda told me, they’re trying to steer everyone into 135 pounds and make that a superstar division — I just can’t make 135.
 It’s not realistic.

 BLACK BELT: If weight was no longer a factor, would you think about becoming an MMA fighter?

 Kayla Harrison: Yeah.
 I’d have to talk with the Pedros, my fiance and my family.
 Honestly, it would also depend on the money and whether it’s something I enjoyed.
 I’ve never boxed, and I had my first jiu-jitsu lesson today!
-I’m not experienced in the rest of the martial arts — I’m still a rookie — but I’d definitely consider it.
+I’m not experienced in the rest of the martial arts — I’m still a rookie — but I’d definetely consider it.

 IMPORTANT MMA UPDATE!

 On June 21, 2018, Kayla Harrison competed in her first MMA match for the Professional Fighters League.
 The Black Belt Hall of Famer/two-time Olympic judo gold-medalist defeated Brittney Elkin at 3:18 in the first round.
 The winning technique?
 An armbar, of course.

 Kayla Harrison (via PFL): The waiting before the fight is the hardest part — you go through a million scenarios in your head — but once I got here, I started to feel like the old Kayla.
 You always wonder if you still have that fire — if I’ll still be the same Kayla.
 Being a competitor and being out here competing and putting everything on the line is when I feel most alive.”

 Interview by Robert W. Young • Studio Photos by Robert Reiff